Ernst Oppert: Life

-Prince Namyeon body snatching incident
+Attempted Robbery of the Tomb of Prince Namyeon

-Whilst in Shanghai, Oppert met a French priest named Féron, who had devised a plan to excavate and hold hostage the remains of the father of regent Yi Haeung, who ruled the country for his son, King Gojong, to use them to blackmail him into opening the country for trade.
-Supplied by an American, E. F. B. Jenkins, with money and arms, they set out on 30 April 1867.
-When they reached the tomb, they tried to steal the body, but were stopped by the massive stone slab that covered Prince Namyeon's remains and had to leave without having achieved their objective.
-That stone was thought to be steel, but it was in fact quicklime.
-On their way back, they were engaged by Korean soldiers in a battle and their party had to flee the country.
-The incident enraged the Koreans, who were now even less inclined to trade with the foreigners.
+Back in Shanghai, Oppert allegedly met a French priest Stanislas Féron (MEP), who had devised a plan to excavate and hold hostage the remains of the father of regent Yi Haeung, who ruled the country for his son, King Gojong, to use them to blackmail him into opening the country for trade.
+Other accounts alleged that Oppert just sought to rob the royal graves for the gold and precious antiquities that they were supposedly filled with.
+Financed by the American E. F. B. Jenkins who also participated in the enterprise, Oppert and Féron set out on 30 April 1868 on the ships China and Greta, manned with a crew of about 130.
+Arriving in Korea on 8 May, they "acquired" two fishing boats from the locals, and proceeded further inlands.
+When they reached the tomb on 10 May, Oppert's men tried to steal the body, but were stopped by the massive stone slab that covered Prince Namyeon's remains.
+Being observed by large crowds of Koreans and fearing the arrival of the Korean military, the graverobbers had to leave without having achieved their objective.
+The stone that had impeded their success was thought to be steel, but it was in fact quicklime.
+On their second attempt at landing, Oppert's party was engaged by Korean soldiers in a battle where they lost two men and had to retreat.
+Oppert, Jenkins and Féron then sailed along the coast to Incheon, sending missives to the Korean regent who was not impressed by the promises of impending doom if the westerners were ignored.
+Running low on fuel, the ships eventually had to flee the country.

+The entire incident enraged the Koreans, who were now even less inclined to trade with the foreigners.

+Back in China, the ringleaders of the expedition reportedly faced trial.
+The catholic priest Féron was expulsed from China and was later a missionary in Puducherry, India.
+Jenkins was set free because of inconclusive evidence of his involvement.
+Oppert opted to return to Germany, but was sentenced to a three-month prison sentence in Hamburg.

 According to A. H. S. Landor, the tale of Oppert's unsuccessful tomb raiding was still well known in Korea around the end of the 19th century and was being told to foreigners on arriving, with one member of the raid party allegedly still living in Chemulpo.